 Accommodation in Augusta WA

 Accommodation choices in Augusta are a little limited to motels.
-A good option though is the Baywatch Manor Augusta.
+On AirBnb, the Seine Bay Luxe Retreat is a much better option.

 Distance Augusta to Cape Leeuwin 8km